 Research shows that 88% of individuals over the age of 65 have receding gums in at least one tooth.
 Receding gums, also known as gingival recession, is the process by which gum tissue wears away and pulls back from the tooth root, thereby exposing the roots of the teeth.
 These exposed roots create gaps or spaces between the tooth and the gum line, inviting bacteria and plaque to collect and buildup.
 This can result in sensitivity and root decay.
 If there is not enough strong attached gum tissue surrounding the tooth, this can lead to a gum abscess or infection.
 Cosmetically, gum recession makes teeth appear longer.
 If gum recession presents with bone loss around teeth, the appearance of black triangles can form.

 What causes gum recession?

 Different techniques exist to regenerate lost gum tissue.
-Some techniques use your own gum tissue (autograft) and other techniques may involve donor tissue, either originating from a cadaver source (allograft) or animal source (xenograft).
+Some techniques use your own gum tissue (autograft) and other techniques may involve using a donor tissue, either originating from a cadaver source (allograft) or animal source (xenograft).
 Each technique has its own advantages and disadvantages; it just depends on your individual case and what you and the periodontist are trying to achieve.

 Autografts (From Self)

-Normal gum tissue is typically composed of two layers: an outer “epithelial” layer and an inner “connective tissue” layer.
+Our gums are typically composed of two layers: an outer “epithelial” layer and an inner “connective tissue” layer.

 Free Gingival Graft